diequies/100daysofdata/README.md

 ---

+### **Days 97 of #100DaysOfData Challenge**

+Busy day at *Omdena* having a long discussion about data labeling, but still I managed to have progress also in *Coursera* course.
+From today to the end of the month I will be spending more time on my personal house pricing project, I want to finish it to start a new one.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Finally we had our first task meeting, long discussion of more than an hour but with good outputs.
+We set a long run plan and also an starting step to progress.
+Hopefully the task last just a couple of weeks or at least does not take too much of my time so I can collaborate in others.
+From now, we will be gathering public data sets of faces labeled by ethnic group to try to collate the most useful in our initial data set.
+2. **Course**: [Machine Learning by Andrew Ng and Stanford University](https://www.coursera.org/learn/machine-learning/home).
+Completed week 9 of the course, the second sub-module was about recommender systems, but I was already experienced on them because of my first *Omdena* project.
+Anyway, it was good to review the theory again and get a better understanding.
+Recommender systems are a quite special problem to solve in Data Science, the approach needs be different and we learnt that the hard way.

+---

 ### **Days 96 of #100DaysOfData Challenge**

 Good progress today, on one side, the labeling task is getting a bit clearer now and then, I finished the Machine Learning Fundamentals Datacamp skill track.
 I still need to improve the effectiveness of my work, but now it is getting better.